CIEE-Living-Data-Project/LDP-Course-SHEPPARD/README.md

 Repository for Noemie Sheppard's LDP code and data

-This file is being reviewed by Ryan Gill.
+This project is being reviewed by Ryan Gill.